roman-sh/students-crud-server/readme.md

 We would like to create a system for scheduling appointments with providers (doctors), which would able to:

 - Search for providers to set up an appointment with.
-- Select an appointment date from the search results & notifying the provider of the new appointment.
+- Verify an appointment date from the search results & book the appointment for the provider. (actually booking is out of scope for this code interview)
-- Receive requests for adding, updating or deleting providers

 Our system supports both synchronous queries and async queries.
 We use synchronous queries where possible, but sometimes when we rely on slow/unreliable external systems or when we need an event-based workflow we use an async system.